jgnewman/stateful-promise/README.md

 ```

 In this illustration we've skipped over the mistake and shown what needs to happen in order for this function to behave as expected.
 Because `filter` will keep an array item if its iterator promise resolves truthily and remove the item if it does not, we need to re-route the result of our `setTo` call to return a boolean.
 This will allow `filter` to determine whether or not to keep the associated item in the array.

-If you'd like an easy way to remember how each of the state methods resolves, think of it like this: All state methods resolve with the state _unless_ the name of the method has the suffix "To" (for example `setTo`, `pushTo`, etc).
-In these cases, the method always resolves with the result of its promise argument.

 And that's about it. **Happy promising!**